 arrows before the Rangers could reload.
 To combat this tactic, experienced

-Rangers adopted the tactic of firing in relays, allowing one group to
+Rangers adopted the tactic of firing in relays—one group

 Repeating Firearms Tactics

 In May of 1844, Captain John Coffee "Jack" Hays acquired Colt Paterson five-shot revolvers and revolving rifles, some sources indicate these came from from the stores of the decommissioned Republic of Texas Navy.
 Colt had envisioned his revolver as a military sidearm for officers and a gentleman's pocket pistol.
 Aside from the Republic of Texas Navy, and some officers who used them in the Seminole War, there were few buyers for the delicate .36 caliber pistol and Colt went bankrupt.